Hamid-Afify9/Jenkins_Pipeline/README.md

     git branch --protect main
     ```

-12. Push Changes to the Develop Branch :
+12. Push Changes to the Develop Branch:
     - After making changes to your local repository, execute the following command to push the changes to the develop branch:
     ```bash
     git push origin develop
     ```
-- Jenkins docker image
+    - Jenkins should automatically detect the changes and trigger your pipeline.
+You can monitor the build progress in the Jenkins web interface.